 Ivanhoe Utility Improvements

 The recommended improvements included a combination of traditional open-cut and trenchless construction methods.
 The project also incorporated water distribution system and storm drainage improvements.
-The trenchless construction methods were recommended to minimize street repairs at locations where these systems were not in need of upgrading and the pavement was in good condition.
+The trenchless construction methods were recommended in areas where these systems did not require upgrades and the pavement was in good condition, minimizing street repairs.
 This allowed the City to focus their efforts on wastewater collection system improvements.
 The project was completed in the following two phases:

-Bid Schedule No. 1 - Open-cut pipe replacement for the gravity sewer mains.
-Replacement of the 4-inch service lines connecting residences or businesses to the sewer main were integrated into the project.
+Bid Schedule No. 1: Open-cut pipe replacement for the gravity sewer mains.
+Replacement of the 4" service lines connecting residences or businesses to the sewer main were integrated into the project.
 Water distribution system and storm drainage improvements were also incorporated into the improvements.

-Bid Schedule No. 2 - Trenchless construction utilizing Cured-In-Place Pipe (CIPP) for both sewer main and lateral rehabilitation.
+Bid Schedule No. 2: Trenchless construction using Cured-In-Place Pipe (CIPP) for both sewer main and lateral rehabilitation.
 This new technology for lining the services was implemented to benefit the residents of Ivanhoe through a generous grant.
 The project further reduced infiltration of groundwater into the sanitary sewer system.View Project

 Sioux Falls WRF - Secondary Digester Cover Replacement Coatings